 Mr. John Gouveia is a Department of the Army Civilian employee.
-He is the Seattle University Army ROTC program administrator.
+He is the Seattle University Army ROTC Program Administrator.
 He has served as a unit administrator and human resources administrator for the past seven years.
 Mr. Gouveia is a proud member of the US Army Military Police Corps.
-He currently has 26yrs of service in the Army, 16yrs on active and still continues to serve as a sergeant first class in the Army Reserve with 10yrs of service.
+He retired from the Army Reserves with more than 27 years of service.
 He has numerous deployments (Desert Storm, Panama, Cuba, Haiti, Bosnia, Operations Iraqi and Enduring Freedom).
 He has served in numerous positions ranging from team leader, squad leader, platoon sergeant and detachment sergeant in military police and CID company/detachments.

 Recruiting Operations Officer